105 – Laurentian University

 Supplementary Evaluation Fee

-All decisions made by the Admissions Office will communicate all decisions it makes relevant to your status via the myLaurentian Portal.
+The Admissions Office will communicate all decisions it makes relevant to your status via the myLaurentian Portal.
 Monitor your emails for login information and updates.
 Decisions will also appear in the myLaurentian portal and in your OUAC Account.

 Scholarships and Financial Aid